CodeWithJV/holochain-challenge-1/README.md

 #### 8. Look at the source chain for the cell we just edited a joke for.
 You will see another action has been added.

 It's important to understand how updates in Holochain work.
 When you commit an update action, it will not update the contents of the entry.
-Instead it will add another entry to to the DHT, and link it to the previous entry via the update action.
+Instead it will add new entry to to the DHT, and link it to the previous entry via the update action.

 This applies to delete actions as well, and it means that any entries once added to the DHT will remain on it forever.

-#### 9. In each agent window, try retrieve both the original create action and the new update action
+Try putting a console.log in the `fetchJoke` function of `EditDetail.svelte` to see what the `record` looks like when you retrieve multiple action hashes.

-You will notice the updated entry contains the latest text you entered, and when you retrieve the hash of the original create action, it is still accessible.
+What do you think will happen if you edit two separate entries to have the same content?

 ## Delete a joke